LTLA/Counterspell2018/README.md

 # Criticisms of MAGIC in scRNA-seq data

 This repository contains code to explore some of the consequences of using MAGIC in scRNA-seq data.
-The `report` subdirectory contains LaTeX files for the report.
+The `report` subdirectory contains LaTeX files for the report - see [here](https://jmlab-gitlab.cri.camres.org/aaron/technical-reports/raw/master/antimagic.pdf) for a compiled PDF.
 The `scripts` subdirectory contains R code to reproduce the analyses described in the report:

 - `nostruct_sim.R`, to examine the effect of using MAGIC in a simulation without any structure.